-We implement our dynamic data structure with optimizations to improve practical performance.
-In particular, we combine multiple heaps needed in the theoretically-efficient algorithm into a single heap, which reduces overheads.
-We also implement a parallel batch-dynamic \kdt to speed up neighborhood queries for high-dimensional data sets.
-We evaluate our parallel batch-dynamic algorithm on a variety of real-world and synthetic data sets, and on 48 cores with hyper-threading we achieve self-relative parallel speedups of up to 38.57x across various batch sizes.
-Our algorithm achieves a throughput of up to $1.35\times 10^7$ and $1.06\times 10^7$ updates per second for insertions and deletions respectively.
+We implement our data structure with optimizations to improve performance.
+In particular, we combine the multiple heaps needed in our theoretically-efficient algorithm into a single heap, which reduces overheads.
+We also implement a parallel batch-dynamic \kdt to speed up neighborhood queries.
+We evaluate our algorithm on both real-world and synthetic data sets.
+On 48 cores with two-way hyper-threading, we achieve self-relative parallel speedups of up to 38.57x across various batch sizes.
+Our algorithm achieves throughputs of up to $1.35\times 10^7$ and $1.06\times 10^7$ updates per second for insertions and deletions, respectively.